Learning Perspective course descriptions, 2025-26 spring semester

 Perspective on the Past (PP)

-ARHI-166 Survey World Art II (4 Credits) (PP, G) A chronological survey of the art and architecture from around the world from the Renaissance in Europe to the contemporary global art market.
+ARHI-166 Survey of World Art II (4 Credits) (PP, G) A chronological survey of the art and architecture from around the world from the Renaissance in Europe to the contemporary global art market.
 Students learn to analyze the formal elements of works of art and architecture, examine works within the original cultural and historical contexts, and compare art across cultures and from different time periods.

 HIST-116 Europe 1800-Present (4 Credits) (PP,G) This course will address central moments in modern Europe, including the Industrial Revolution, WWI, fascism, WWII, the Holocaust, the birth and death of Soviet Communism, the Cold War, and the foundation of the European Union.
 Special emphasis will be placed on developing students' ability to write their own historical interpretations through a critical use of eyewitness accounts.

-HIST-131 Rethinking American History, 1877-Pres (4 Credits) (PP) Rethinking American History, 1877-Present Almost everything most people know about American history is at worst, wrong, and at best, oversimplified.
+HIST-131 Rethinking American History, 1877-Present (4 Credits) (PP) Rethinking American History, 1877-Present Almost everything most people know about American history is at worst, wrong, and at best, oversimplified.
 This course examines enduring problems, powerful stories, and common misconceptions about the American past.
 Students will learn a set of problem-solving skills that historians use to make sense of the past, so that they can reach their own conclusions and recognize sense from nonsense.

-Perspective on Literature and Texts (PL)
+Perspective on Literature and Text (PL)

 ENGL-235 Sci Fi & Fantasy (4 Credits) (PL) An introduction to the alternative worlds of myth, fantasy, utopia and dystopia.
 Students will develop the close-reading skills and vocabulary of the discipline as they explore deeper meaning, ambiguity, and complexity in classic and contemporary works of fantasy and science fiction.